PercivalBinglebottom/SW1_Additions/README.md

 # Additional EMD SW1 Models And Speedometer Fix

-*Credits to Kakashi Hatake for troubleshooting, and positioning of the Speedometer* *Credits also to Elijah Gooden, Jeff, Giraffe LLC for the default SW1 from which these are built*
+*Credits to Kakashi Hatake for troubleshooting, and positioning of the Speedometer*

+*Credits also to Elijah Gooden, Jeff, Giraffe LLC for the default SW1 from which these are built*

+*Additional Credit to StormyKnightz666 for input on performance values*

 ## Installation